samringer/samringer.github.io/_posts/2018-09-02-loss-functions.md

 <img src="{{site.url}}/assets/images/Loss_Functions/Mean_Absolute_Error_Actual.png" alt="Mean_Absolute_Error_Annotated" width="510" height="240" class="center_2">

 (The eagle-eyed with some calculus understanding may spot that mean absolute error is not differentiable when the error is 0.
-Fear not as this can be side-stepped through reparameterization.)
+This isn't really an issue as the loss will almost never be exactly 0.)

 One issue with mean absolute error is that all errors are treated 'equally'.
 Often we will want to penalise larger errors significantly more than small ones.
 The **mean squared error** loss function lets us do so.